 Good Credit / Bad Credit

 Albany Cosmetic and Laser Center had no difficulty securing the funds, even for the used machines, because we have excellent credit as a medical spa.
 The issue stemmed from the lender’s relationship with the sentient laser.
 It seems sentient laser has bad credit or so.
 I asked Eric about it.
 He said it is only a different company with the same name.
-Anyway, the financial institution refused to release the fund unless I sign that I received the inspect the machine, which I refused.
-Eric and his manager tried to convince me to do that relying on their excellent reputation.
+Anyway, the financial institution refused to release the fund unless I sign that I received the machine's inspection, which I refused.
+Eric and his manager tried to convince me to do that, relying on their excellent reputation.
 I refused to sign as it is considered a fraud!
-It took almost two months of negotiation and I was stuck.
+It took almost two months of negotiation, and I was stuck.
 Therefore, I called Eric and asked him to cancel the deal and refund the downpayment.
-To my surprise, he refused to do so because the fund is approved, and the problem is with money hand change!
+To my surprise, he refused to do so because the fund is approved, and the problem is with the money hand change!
 Anyway, after almost three months, we were able to get the machines.
-I inspect the machine and both were working fine so the fund was released to the sentient laser.
+I inspected the machine, and both worked fine, so the fund was released to the sentient laser.